 Parents often have a difficult time recognizing learning problems, sometimes referred to as Children with Learning Disabilities, in their children.
 Perhaps the onset of the disorder is very gradual and does not have immediate effects.
 Some children seem to perform well until their educational setting changes such as from grade school to junior high.
 In other cases, the children may have had certain characteristics, like a short attention span, for as long as parents can remember.
 This can make a learning problem seem as if it is just part of the child’s personality.

 We also offer a program to consistently monitor your child’s needs and progress, as well as provide many supportive resources for your family.
-Our attorneys understand your situation and are prepared to help.
+Our attorney understands your situation and she is prepared to help.

 Possible Symptoms Of Learning Disabilities

 Below are some common signs of learning disabilities in children.
 Please note that this is not a complete list and that each person’s symptoms will be unique.